UncreativeXenon/XboxUnity-Scraper/README.md

 ## 📊 Image Directory Table

 The following table lists all image files (icons and covers) along with their file paths and associated metadata for each title.

+> ℹ️ **Note:** Some homebrew applications may have a TitleID that doesn't match the one in the executable file.
+In such cases, these applications will have an alternative HBTitleID which resembles the executable's TitleID.
+To clearly identify them, a note is included next to these applications: **(Actual/Homebrew Title ID)**.

 Please see it here:
 - [Part 1](./IMAGE_DIRECTORY_TABLE_1.md)